ClusterCockpit/ClusterCockpit/README.md

 NOTICE
 --------------------------------------------------------------------------------

-ClusterCockpit is currently still work and progress and not yet ready for general production use.
-One main component which is not yet finalized are different database backends for the profiling data and a generic way to map to available metrics.
-Contact me if you want to help develop ClusterCockpit.
+ClusterCockpit is currently still work in progress and not yet ready for general production use.
+One main component which is not yet finalized is a generic way to map to metric lists to different profling database backends.
+If you want to help develop ClusterCockpit.
 You may want to take a look at (open issues)[https://github.com/ClusterCockpit/ClusterCockpit/issues?q=is%3Aopen+is%3Aissue].